Instructions for online application for applicants who are planning to marry someone or become a cohabiting partner in Sweden

 In the application you fill in details about yourself and the person in Sweden you will be moving to.
 You will also need to send various documents.
 Apart from the address, phone number and email address of the family member in Sweden, you also need his or her Swedish personal identity number.

-Before you apply, you should check whether the person you are going to move to in Sweden is covered by the maintenance and housing requirement and, if so, whether they fulfil it.
+Before you apply, you should check whether the person you are going to move to in Sweden is covered by the maintenance requirement and, if so, whether they fulfil it.

-You also state which Swedish embassy or consulate general you will be visiting to have your interview.
-You should visit the embassy or consulate general in the country in which you live.
-If there is no Swedish embassy or consulate general in the country in which you live, you should contact the Swedish embassy or consulate general in the nearest neighbouring country that has one and for which you have a permit to travel.
+You should also state which Swedish embassy or consulate-general you will be visiting to have your interview.
+You should visit the embassy or consulate-general in the country in which you live.
+Not all Swedish embassies and consulates-general deal with migration cases.
+You can find information about which embassy or consulate-general you should contact on the Swedish embassy's website, Sweden abroad.

 If you have children under 18 years of age who will be accompanying you to Sweden, you will need to apply for a residence permit for them at the same time.